 Mirrors – lots of giggles from checking out the distortions created by different curved mirrors:

-Home to works of art from various cultural backgrounds, using different media to explore science, culture and religion.
-Follow the story of creation and evolution told through paintings, photography and words.
+Next up was the Cosmology Gallery which is home to works of art from various cultural backgrounds, using different media to explore science, culture and religion.
+Follow the story of creation and evolution from the Big Bang to the present day, told through paintings, photography and words.
 The gallery is situated under the striking buckyball roof (shaped like a giant molecule).

 Solar System Walk